LeeVaughn/pagination-filter-v3.1/study-guide/walkthrough.md

 </li>
 ```

-Once the template literal is created, will will insert it into the DOM on the `linkList` variable using the `insertAdjacentHTML` method and `beforeend` position.
+Once the template literal is created, we will insert it into the DOM on the `linkList` variable using the `insertAdjacentHTML` method and `beforeend` position.

 Next, we'll add the the `active` class to the first button.
-We can do this by using querySelector to select the first `button` element and then using the [className property](https://developer.mozilla.org/en-US/docs/Web/API/Element/className) to set the class to `"active"`.
+We can do this by using querySelector to select the first `button` element and then use the [className property](https://developer.mozilla.org/en-US/docs/Web/API/Element/className) to set the class to `"active"`.

 <div class="secondary box">
   <strong>Pro Tip:</strong> Hopefully you have been continuing to test your code as you go but either way, this would be a great point to test your <code>addPagination</code> function again.
 Be sure you are calling the <code>addPagination</code> and passing <code>data</code> as an argument, which you might already be doing if you have tested your code previously.
 If everything is working as it should, you should be able to refresh the page and see five pagination buttons on the screen.
 These buttons won't do anything yet but we will work on that part next!